ttronas/bsm2-python/CONTRIBUTING.md

 ### Install Python

-Install a Python Version (3.10 - 3.
-12) that works with the dependencies of the project.
+Install a Python Version (>= 3.10) that works with the dependencies of the project.

- - To install Python 3.12 download and run the installer from [this](https://www.python.org/downloads/release/python-3120/) website.
+ - To install Python download and run the installer from the [Python](https://www.python.org/) website.

 ### Install Git

 Git is used as the Version Control System for this project, to track and manage changes to the file system.
 If Git is new to you, you can read [this](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) Git guide.

- - To install Git download and run the installer from [this]((https://git-scm.com/downloads)) website.
+ - To install Git download and run the installer from the [Git](https://git-scm.com/) website.

 After installation is finished, you have to configure your Git username and email using the following commands in the Git Bash console: